abepolk/Mastermind/README.md

 https://abepolk.github.io/mastermind/

 ## Trivia
 Donald Knuth, an expert in theoretical computer science, demonstrated that the game could always be solved within five guesses using a minimax algorithm.
-Minimax is widely used in AI and decision theory (Wikipidia, "Mastermind"; Wikipedia, "Minimax").
+Minimax is widely used in AI and decision theory (Wikipedia, "Mastermind"; Wikipedia, "Minimax").